matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 programming innovation.
 And think about a reducing function as a pair of operations.
 They will be different in each programming language.
 It is not really important.
-In Clojure, it ends up a single function can capture both of these arities.
-Whatever you need to do to take two operations.
+In Clojure, it ends up a single function can capture both of these arities, but whatever you need to do to take two operations.

 The first one up there that takes no input is the completion